 - 1. Students will acquire intellectual resources for thinking about ethics and morality from a holistic perspective. - 2.
-Students will learn to differentiate between the various factors that create unique social, cultural and historical circumstances. - 3.
+Students will learn to identify how factors and trends combine to create unique circumstances, dilemmas, and aspirations. - 3.
 Students will learn to connect the seemingly mundane to broader philosophical themes. - 4.
 Students will have a better understanding of their own life experience. - 5.
-Students will apply the skills they have learned in doing a class presentation on a topic of their choosing, in collaboration with group-mates.
+Students will apply the skills they have learned in doing a class presentation on a topic of their choosing.